-Lorina Johnson-Prince is a PhD student in Leadership Studies with reference to Security and Development and a part-time research assistant for the African Leadership Centre.
-Her research focuses on analysing the interaction between transnational criminal organisations, communities and the state through a process leadership lens.
+Lorina Johnson-Prince is a PhD student and Research Assistant at the African Leadership Centre (ALC) at King’s.
+Lorina's role at the ALC includes research and research coordination with her PhD thesis focusing on the interaction between transnational criminal organisation, communities and the state through a process-based leadership framework.

-In addition to this, Lorina has a flexible working position as a policy and procedures officer for Children of All Nations Fostering Agency.
-Lorina obtained BA(Hons) in Politics and International Relations from University of Westminster and MSc in Security Leadership and Society, from the African Leadership Centre, King's College London.
+Lorina obtained a BA(Hons) in Politics and International Relations from University of Westminster and MSc in Security, Leadership and Society, from the African Leadership Centre at King's.

-This project aims to fill this gap by providing an illuminating analysis of the dark side of leadership, by extensively examining, from a process leadership perspective, the ability of transnational criminal organisations to secure the loyalty of communities over their commitment to the state.
+While mass media and academia have extensively publicised the ability of Transnational Criminal Organisations (TCOs) to challenge the security of the state through their criminal activities and interactions within the local communities, the leadership dimensions which underpin these challenges is largely unexplored.
+This thesis aims to contribute to this academic gap and provide an illuminating analysis of the dark side of leadership by examining the ability of transnational criminal organisations to secure the loyalty of communities over their commitment to the state.

 See Lorina's research profile